 hell for rejecting Him.
 The Son of God, the only perfect and holy man who ever

-cause of all their sin.
+has become the basis of all sin.
 God has ordained faith in

 Christ as